bchainzhang/bchainzhang.github.io/index.md

 ## Short Bio

-Haibin Zhang is interested in the intersection of distributed systems, applied cryptography, and security.

-Haibin Zhang is a Professor in the prestigious <a href="https://arims.bit.edu.cn/">Advanced Research Institute of Multidisciplinary Sciences</a> at Beijing Institute of Technology, China.
-Haibin is a Teli Youth Fellow.

-Haibin Zhang is also a PhD advisor in both School of Computer Science and Technology and School of Cyberspace Science and Technology.
+I am a Professor in the prestigious <a href="https://arims.bit.edu.cn/">Advanced Research Institute of Multidisciplinary Sciences</a> at Beijing Institute of Technology, China.
+I am also a PhD advisor in both School of Computer Science and Technology and School of Cyberspace Science and Technology.
+I am also a Teli Youth Fellow.

+I am interested in the intersection of distributed systems, applied cryptography, and security.

-Previously, he worked as a Chief Research Scientist at Shandong Institute of Blockchain (China), an Assistant Professor in the Department of Computer Science and Electrical Engineering at University of Maryland, Baltimore County (USA), and a postdoctoral researcher for two NSF frontier projects on cloud security: the MACS project at UConn (with Prof. Marten van Dijk) and the Project Silver at UNC Chapel Hill (with Prof. Michael K. Reiter).
-Haibin received his Ph.D. from the University of California, Davis (with Prof. Matthew K. Franklin).
+Previously, I worked as a Chief Research Scientist at Shandong Institute of Blockchain (China), an Assistant Professor in the Department of Computer Science and Electrical Engineering at University of Maryland, Baltimore County (USA), and a postdoctoral researcher for two NSF frontier projects on cloud security: the MACS project at UConn (with Prof. Marten van Dijk) and the Project Silver at UNC Chapel Hill (with Prof. Michael K. Reiter).
+I received his Ph.D. from the University of California, Davis (with Prof. Matthew K. Franklin).

-He received the best paper candidate award at the 33rd IEEE International Symposium on Reliable Distributed Systems and proved the security of a NIST standard on ciphertext stealing.
-Haibin is one of the main inventors of Norton Zone, Symantec’s scalable cloud storage, and BChain, a highly efficient BFT protocol fully implemented within Hyperledger blockchain framework and featured in more 20 media reports, including the Hyperledger whitepaper.
-Haibin has received Maryland Innovation Award and research funding from NSF, DoE, DHS, Norway research council, etc.
+I received the best paper candidate award at the 33rd IEEE International Symposium on Reliable Distributed Systems and proved the security of a NIST standard on ciphertext stealing.
+I am one of the main inventors of Norton Zone, Symantec’s scalable cloud storage, and BChain, a highly efficient BFT protocol fully implemented within Hyperledger blockchain framework and featured in more 20 media reports, including the Hyperledger whitepaper.
+I have received Maryland Innovation Award and research funding from NSF, DoE, DHS, Norway research council, etc.

 ## Recent conferences in which I am invovled (please consider submitting your work!):